 The Monocle Travel Guides are my absolute favorite because of how they naturally extend Monocle’s competencies.
 They are less for the weekend traveler who merely wants to see a city, and more for those who want to live and breathe it.
 The depth of experience that they provide makes them best suited for residents and repeat or long-term travelers.

-IN SHORT: With around 100 cities covered, The Wallpaper* City Guides are the best option for those traveling to cities off the beaten path.
-Further, they are the most versatile guides among the set, because they are regularly updated and simply list attractions broken down by type
+With around 100 cities covered, The Wallpaper* City Guides are the best option for those traveling to cities off the beaten path.
+Further, they are the most versatile guides among the set, because they are regularly updated and simply list attractions broken down by type.

 Here we have yet another set of guides under Tyler Brûlé’s sphere of influence.
 Though they are published by Phaidon, they are written by venerable design and culture magazine Wallpaper*, the magazine Brûlé started before he left to found the Monocle empire.